ArduPilot/ardupilot_wiki/dev/source/docs/soaring-sitl-with-xplane.rst

    .. figure:: ../images/X-Plane_weather_menu.jpg
       :target: ../_images/X-Plane_weather_menu.jpg

    To enable thermals, set *thermal coverage* to something higher than 0 and possibly change *thermal climb-rate*.
 It should be higher than you sailplane's `SOAR_VSPEED <http://ardupilot.org/plane/docs/soaring.html#set-up-the-soaring-parameters>`_ parameter.
-To make the mission a bit more challenging, you can also set wind speed, gust, shear, and turbulence above 0, but don't overdo it --- setting turbulence higher than 1 will make an RC sailplane-sized aircraft extremely difficult to control.
+To make the mission a bit more challenging, you can also set wind speed, gust, shear, and turbulence above 0, but don't overdo it --- setting turbulence higher than 1 will make an RC sailplane-sized aircraft very difficult to control.

    The settings in the screenshot below are an example.
 The only changes from the defaults are in the thermal settings and low-altitude wind layer: